Frédérique Lenger: Contributions

 Lenger began her work on developing a modern school mathematics curriculum in 1958, working with Willy Servais and in consultation with Georges Papy, whom she married in 1960.
 With Madeleine Lepropre, Lenger ran an experimental training program for kindergarten teachers based on the new curriculum in 1958–1959, and was encouraged by the enthusiasm the kindergarten students showed for the material.
 With Papy, in the mid-1960s, she developed a six-volume high-school mathematics program based on the principles of set theory and abstract algebra.

-She was an invited plenary speaker at the first International Congress on Mathematical Education, speaking there on the "minicomputer" method for teaching binary number arithmetic to schoolchildren.
+In 1969, Lenger was an invited plenary speaker at the first International Congress on Mathematical Education in Lyon, France; speaking there on the "minicomputer" method for teaching binary number arithmetic to schoolchildren.
 She became the founding president of the International Research Group in Mathematical Pedagogy in 1971.